If you’ve ever researched about rodents, you would know that they have poor vision.

 This is why you’ll almost never spot a guinea pig stuck in a hole because all their moves are fully calculated.

-For example, if they walked on a path once, the next time they’ll use their memory to walk the path again.
+They are also blessed with an excellent memory.
+According to research, guinea pigs use memory more than sight.
+For example, if they walked on a path once, the next time, they’ll use their memory to walk the path again.
+Their memory is stronger and hence, helps them survive despite their limited eyesight.

 All these facts are mostly based on scientific speculations.
+Only a few have been verified through experimentation.

-Eye infections to look out for in Guinea Pigs
+Common Eye Infections in Guinea Pigs

 Sometimes, the vision of a guinea pig can be worsened due to eye infections.